Pope: Election

 The dean of the College of Cardinals then asks two solemn questions of the man who has been elected.
 First he asks, "Do you freely accept your election as supreme pontiff?"
-If he replies with the word "Accepto", his reign begins at that instant.
+If the pope-elect replies with the word "Accepto", his reign begins at that instant.
 In practice, any cardinal who intends not to accept will explicitly state this before he receives a sufficient number of votes to become pope.
 The dean asks next, "By what name shall you be called?"
 The new pope announces the regnal name he has chosen.
-If the dean himself is elected pope, the vice dean performs this task.
+If the dean of the college himself is elected pope, as was the case in the 2005 conclave with the election of Pope Benedict XVI, the vice dean performs this task.

 The new pope is led to the Room of Tears, a dressing room where three sets of white papal vestments (immantatio) await in three sizes.
 Donning the appropriate vestments and reemerging into the Sistine Chapel, the new pope is given the "Fisherman's Ring" by the camerlengo of the Holy Roman Church.
-The pope assumes a place of honor as the rest of the cardinals wait in turn to offer their first "obedience" (adoratio) and to receive his blessing.
+The pope assumes a place of honour as the rest of the cardinals wait in turn to offer their first "obedience" (adoratio) and to receive his blessing.